 What currency is used in Canada?

-The currency used in Canada is the Canadian dollar (CAD).
-Also known as the “Loonie” because of the picture of a Canadian bird the loon on the one dollar coin.
-Canadian paper dollars are available in denominations of 5, 10, 20, 50 and 100, and every dollar is comprised of 100 cents.
+The currency that is used in Canada is the Canadian dollar (CAD), also known as the “Loonie”, owing to the picture of the Canadian bird, the loon, depicted on the one dollar coin.
+Canadian banknotes are available in denominations of 5, 10, 20, 50 and 100, and every dollar is comprised of 100 cents.

 If you are moving to Canada from UK, you can track the GBP to CAD rate with our currency chart.
-In addition, you can even set up a currency exchange rate alert so we inform you by SMS or email if the rate reaches your desired level before you make an international payment.
+You also have the option of setting up a currency exchange rate alert.
+This allows us to notify you by SMS message or email if the rate reaches your desired level before you make an international payment.

 Foreign currency exchange for moving to Canada